henryscala/hairtail/readme.md

 \r##{raw text inside, which may be multiple line}##, the number of # is [0-n].
 The intention is that inside the brace, no escape is required.

 ## TODO
-[] Handle blank char.
-It should not be so strict.
-Blanks before or after some keyword or meta chars shall be ignored.

 [x] Generate Table

-[] command line argument to specify a html template to put renderred content in
+[x] command line argument to specify a html template to put renderred content in

 [x] Generate List that may be nested

-[] generate index including figure, toc, list, table, block-code
+[x] generate section index

+[x] generate figure index, order-list-index, bullet-list-index, table index, block-code index

-[] generate Title, SubTitle, CreateDate, ModifyDate, Keywords
+[] generate Title, SubTitle, CreateDate, ModifyDate, Keywords, author

 [] python

 [] inline tex and block tex

 [x] numbering table, block-code, list, figure

+[] For ill-formed document, output user friendly prompt

+[] Handle blank char.
+It should not be so strict.
+Blanks before or after some keyword or meta chars shall be ignored.